Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/views.md

 ### Customizing the output

 :::danger
-You should not edit generated markup or code behind for the views directly, if you would like to re-run the generator later without losing your changes, unless you specifically enabled custom layout for your view.
+You should not edit generated markup or code behind for the views directly if you would like to re-run the generator later without losing your changes unless you specifically enabled a custom layout for your view.
 :::

 To add your customizations, you need to edit a subclass of the generated view model class for the view that was added when you specified the `customize` attribute on the view.
-In that subclass you will have access to the view's HTML controls via JQuery, and can programmatically change them or add custom behaviors.
+In that subclass, you will have access to the view's HTML controls via JQuery, and can programmatically change them or add custom behaviors.

 :::tip
 If you do need to change the markup for the view, you can set the `custom="true"` attribute on the view's `ui:layout` element after generating that view initially, and it won't be updated during subsequent runs of the generator.

-In this case you may as well delete the view from the model after initial generation, unless you need it there for link references from other objects.
+In this case, you may as well delete the view from the model after the initial generation unless you need it there for link references from other objects.
 :::

-### Cleaning generator’s output
+### Cleaning the generator’s output

 This generator supports cleaning all generated views using the *Clean* context menu for that generator.